NFL Week 15 injuries for bettors to know include Jayden Daniels, Geno Smith

-NFL Week 15 injury report: Injuries for bettors to know include Jayden Daniels and Geno Smith
+NFL Week 15 injury report: Jayden Daniels, Christian McCaffrey, Geno Smith more injuries for bettors to know

 Injuries are again piling up for Week 15 of the 2025 NFL season, including at quarterback